dogukannulu/send_data_to_aws_services/csv_to_s3/README.md

 ## Notes

+- All the processes will be running in `/project` directory after executing `setup.sh`
 - You can see all the logs in `/project/upload_csv_to_s3.log`
 - zip file includes `csv_to_s3.py` and `requirements.txt`
 - Shell script will download necessary packages, libraries first.
 Then, will install requirements and run the Python script